Top 13 Email Marketing Mistakes and How to Avoid Them

 12. Not Having Email Automations Set Up

 Automated emails give you the opportunity to send personalized emails to customers, which increases the chances of customers engaging with the content and making a purchase.

-Try to take the best out of your ESP having as many automations as your tech stack allows.
+Try to make the best out of your ESP having as many automation as your tech stack allows.